PREVIOUS WORK

 CANCER CLOUDS

 The tension between appearance and sensation.
+7 wearable sculptures.

-Soft, cloud-like tulle is hand-woven into industrial metal fencing, creating a surface that appears light and delicate but feels heavy, abrasive and resistant to the body.
+Soft looking, cloud-like tulle is hand-woven into industrial metal fencing, creating a surface that appears light and delicate but feels heavy, abrasive and resistant to the body.

 Inspired by visual depictions of healthy cells versus cancer cells, the work translates biological disruption into material form, where beauty and discomfort coexist.